-As with all elements of the BMP verification analysis, the assessment is done for two versions of the annual BMP changes.
-The first compares the BMP change from the published versions of previous years' progress scenarios.
-(The published versions are the official versions of the progress scenarios that are publicly accessible.)
-The second type of this BMP verification analysis compares the BMP change from re-run versions of previous years' progress scenarios.
-(A re-run is conducted to accommodate any data changes incorporated into CAST that were approved by the CBP partnership that year.)
+As with all elements of the BMP verification analysis, the assessment is done in two ways.
+One way compares the BMP change from the published or official versions of previous years' progress scenarios, which are publicly accessible.
+The second analysis compares the BMP change from running all years of BMP submittal through the current version of CAST.
 This set of scenarios accommodates changes in reported historic BMP implementation that may have been submitted with the current progress scenario.